andela/string-splosion-lab/README.md

-# string-splosion-lab
+# String Splosion

 Study the pattern below and write your program to pass the tests

 ```
  phone  => pphphophonphone
  ab     => aab
  like   => lliliklike
 ```

+##How to Run this Lab

++ Clone the repository
++ Open **index.html** in your browser to see the currently failing test specs you are to pass
++ Open the repository in your favorite text editor to explore the different files
++ Open **js\string-splosion.js** and write the function(s) or lines of code to pass the tests
++ You could refresh **index.html** in your browser intermittently to see the status of test specs.

+##Notes

++ Remember that passing code is just the first step.
+The goal is to work towards a solution that is as readable and expressive as you can make it.

++ Please make your solution as general as possible.
+Good code doesn't just pass the test suite, it works with any input that fits the specification.

+Have fun!